michaelLobman/workout-generator/README.md

 The workout template is based on Wendler's 5-3-1 strength training program that centers around four main exercises: Squat, Bench Press, Deadlift, and Military Press.

-This simple application will ask which exercise you're looking to improve upon and the heaviest weight (and reps) you have recently performed for it.
+This simple CLI will ask which exercise you're looking to improve upon and the heaviest weight (and reps) you have recently performed for it.

 From there, it will give you a 20-week rep scheme - divided into five 4-week phases.